If you need to build Canoeboot from source, this guide is for you.

 for list of supported distros.

-Canoeboot includes a script that automatically installs build dependencies according to the selected GNU+Linux distro.
+Canoeboot includes a script that automatically installs build dependencies according to the selected Linux distro.

 For example: